Panarin, Vatrano help Rangers beat Penguins 5-2 in Game 2

 LINEUPS

-Rangers D Ryan Lindgren (lower body injury) and F Barclay Goodrow (undisclosed injury) were out.
-Lindgren was a game-time decision but did not play.
+Rangers D Ryan Lindgren (lower body injury) and F Barclay Goodrow (lower body injury) were out.
+Lindgren was a game-time decision but did not play and Gallant said Goodrow was ‘week to week.’
 They were replaced by D Justin Braun and LW Dryden Hunt.

 The Penguins were without RW Rickard Rakell, who left in the first period of Game 1, and D Brian Dumoulin.
 LW Drew O’Connor and D Mark Friedman returned to the lineup.
 LW Jason Zucker (lower-body injury) took part in pregame warmups but did not play.